redsigma/spore-png-organizer/README.md

 ## Notes

 - In case the type of the png file cannot be detected (if it's a creature, building, adventure, etc.) then it will be saved in an `UNKNOWN` sub-folder
-- If a png file contains incomplete data, then the file will be saved in in an `INCOMPLETE` sub-folder.
-Sometimes incomplete creatures can cause spore to crash, although it I had this problem with complete creatures too so the problem might be something else.
+- If a png file contains incomplete data, then the file will be saved in an `INCOMPLETE` sub-folder.
+Sometimes incomplete creatures can cause spore to crash, although I had this problem with complete creatures too so the problem might be something else.